Export Credit Insurance

 Export credit insurance does more than mitigate nonpayment risks.
 It’s a sales tool that can help you win more international orders and it’s a financing tool that makes your foreign receivables more attractive to lenders.

-Alternatively you can apply for a credit insurance policy covering only your largest foreign customers.
+Alternatively you can apply for an export credit insurance policy covering only your largest foreign customers.
 Or you can be even more selective, as long as the sales you want to insure represent a reasonable spread of risk.
-Policies covering just a single customer are less common, but may be feasible in some cases for a very creditworthy foreign debtor.
+Credit insurance policies covering just a single customer are less common, but may be feasible in some cases for a very creditworthy foreign debtor.

 If you want to cover your company’s US sales, Meridian offers domestic accounts receivable insurance as well.
 Or you can insure both export and domestic receivables under one global credit insurance policy.

 Premium rates for export credit insurance are based on the payment terms you extend, the spread of your buyer and country risks, and your company’s previous exporting experience.